lowrycito/handbook/pages/study-manual-general-handbook-24.md

 Missionaries serving at home are responsible for all their financial needs.
 Those who need financial help can receive it from family members and friends.
-Ward or stake funds may not be used for mission-related needs.
+Ward or stake missionary funds may not be used for mission-related needs.

 24.3.4.4

 #### Medical Insurance and Expenses

-All missionaries are strongly encouraged to keep their existing medical insurance if possible, including young teaching missionaries.
+All missionaries, including young teaching missionaries, are strongly encouraged to keep their existing medical insurance if possible.

-Missionaries serving at home must provide their own medical and other insurance coverage.
+Missionaries serving from home must provide their own medical and other insurance coverage.
 Senior missionaries serving away from home must also provide this coverage.
 Senior missionaries who will serve outside their home country may be able to obtain insurance through the Senior Service Medical